 Snow leopard is a habitat specialist and mountain ranges such as the ones in South Gobi provide a highly structured habitat to the species.
 They tend to prefer rugged habitats and avoid plain terrain in Gobi.
 A model that assumes uniform space usage cannot incorporate this preference.
-Telemetry data indicates no effect of altitude in Gobi, which varies between 900 and 2100xx meters above MSL.
-A recent publication (Johansson et al., 2016) from Tost (partially protected) reveal home range shapes that followed rugged mountain habitat.
+Telemetry data indicates no effect of altitude in Gobi, which varies between 900 and 2100xx meters above MSL across the region.
+A recent publication (Johansson et al., 2016) from Tost reveals home range shapes that followed rugged mountain habitat.
 Our results reflect a similar pattern, with the spatial distribution of snow leopards’ ranging patterns being non-uniform with a preference for rugged terrain for the three study areas in South Gobi.
+The sign of a non-Euclidean beta parameter implies the covariate increases the “cost" of moving through regions with high covariate values, one can interpret this to be that this is a difficult kind of region to move through.
+In our case, when we look at the distances between recaptures for the animals, they tend to move short distances within the highly suitable habitats (the more rugged areas) and long distances when they cross from one suitable area to another.
+So in this case the low suitability regions are ones where animals move a long way through them and the high suitability regions are those where animals tend not to move far in them.
+This would manifest itself as highly suitable habitat being high “movement cost” regions and low suitability regions being a low “movement cost” regions.
+So by this argument, the positive sign of the Non-Euclidean beta parameter for Tost and Noyon corresponds to long movement distances tending to be through less suitable regions.
+This might be a result of animals hanging out it suitable regions most of the time, only occasionally “jumping” long distances between the highly suitable regions.
+If the suitable habitats were separated only by short regions of low suitability, rather than large tracts of highly suitable habitats, such as in case of Nemegt, our data generated a negative sign to the coefficient defining non-Euclidean distance metrics.
+In other words, the size and sign of coefficients of non-Euclidean distance metrics likely depends on the distribution of the covariate in the regions.

 Field biologists also report preferences to certain micro-habitats by snow leopards for scraping and marking with urine (ref. xx), and these sites have been used for years to collect camera trapping and genetic data (e.g. ref.
 XX).
 Our camera trapping data also suggested possible affinity for micro-habitats.
-For instance sites with water-holes positively affected the expected encounter rate at distance zero from an activity centre (λ0), especially during the summers in ,, and topography as the two covariates influencing the expected encounter rate at distance zero from an activity centre (λ0).
-Our results underscore that camera placement has a strong effect on the detection functions, primarily on λ0 rather than the range parameter (σ) in our case.
-Coefficients from the study area that was sampled during winter show negligible effect of waterholes on detection probability (Table 2), which can be explained by the availability of snow throughout the study area.
+For instance sites with water-holes positively affected the expected encounter rate at distance zero from an activity centre (λ0), especially during the summers in in Nemegt, a site that was sampled in summer.
+Topography influenced the expected encounter rate at distance zero from an activity centre (λ0) in the model that compared all study areas (Table 2).
+Our results underscore that camera placement can have a strong effect on the detection functions.

 Densities of snow leopards were found to vary within study areas as a function of habitat covariates.
-In our case, in South Gobi, it was the terrain ruggedness that defined spatial variation in density within and across study areas.
-However in other areas, similar protocols can be used to understand more complex relationships such as variable prey densities, interaction with human and livestock, and effects of co-predators.
+In our case, in South Gobi, terrain ruggedness defined spatial variation in density within study areas (Table 2).
+In other areas, similar modelling protocols can be used to understand more complex relationships such as variable prey densities, interaction with human and livestock, and effects of co-predators.